EGG FREEZING & FERTILITY

-What do eggs have to do with art?
-Well...the female body is an incredibly intricate design.
+What does fertility have to do with art?
+The incredibly intricate design behind the female body.

 Over the past few years, I have had multiple friends express their concern about my fertility...specifically that I was 35 and unmarried.
 I was never offended by it, but often turned off by their opinions that I should be concerned.
 I have always been free-spirited, positive, and optimistic that I will get what I want out of life.
 I've also always been hesitant to mess with fate.
 But after the fifth or sixth friend approached me about it with genuine concern, I heeded their advice and called a fertility clinic.